serpapi/google-search-results-php/README.md

 ## Quick start

-if you're using composer, you can add this package [link to packagist](https://packagist.org/packages/serpapi/google-search-results-php).
+if you're using composer, you can add this package ([link to packagist](https://packagist.org/packages/serpapi/google-search-results-php)).
 ```bash
 $ composer require serpapi/google-search-results-php
 ```